chrisbarrett/elisp-namespaces/readme.md

 ```lisp
 (namespace foo :export [ x ])
 (def x (@lambda () *ns*))                 ; *ns* represents the current namespace.

 (namespace bar :import [ foo ])
 (funcall (@ x))                           ; => foo
 ```

+## Gotchas

+The internal mechanisms in this package do all sorts of things that make the emacs debugger experience truly terrible.
+If you want to debug your functions, consider redefining your functions using `defun` while you're testing.